About Me

 A 320x240 pixel webcam photo of Sunny Crittenden circa 2005.
 She is holding a grey cat.

-Around 15,000 unique IP addresses were reading my LiveJournal daily at this point, with peaks reaching 30,000 in February-March, around Steak & Blowjob Day because my guide to sucking dick was linked on their official, original website.
+Around 15,000 unique IP addresses were reading my LiveJournal daily at this point, with peaks reaching 30,000 in February-March, around Steak & Blowjob Day because my (now embarassingly outdated) guide to sucking dick was/is linked on their official, original website.
 I’m not sure how those numbers would translate to today’s internet, but 2000’s internet was much smaller, so those were insanely good numbers for just a personal blog whose only advertising was a webcam you had to be a paying member of a different website to see.
 I stopped watching any kind of traffic stats after that point because they were literally making me anxious to the point of partial paralysis on one side of my body, about the potential of any of those people making me face the real life consequences of posting my online content, for better or for worse.

 In 2006, I had a psychotic break and was diagnosed with bipolar disorder I, generalized anxiety disorder, and officially, agoraphobia.